koursaros-ai/MSMarco-bio/README.md

 BM25 | - | 0.10366

 Download dataset <a href='https://storage.googleapis.com/koursaros/bio-collectionandqueries.tar.gz'>here</a> or follow guide below to build it.

+Check out our main project <a href = 'https://github.com/koursaros-ai/nboost'>NBoost</a> to download and deploy the models with Elasticsearch.

 <sup>[1]</sup> Reranking top 50 results from BM25